MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

 *   max :   Determine the maximum value of a column
 *   count : Count the number of values (non-null) in a column

 All the above are in the SQL standard, most implementations provide others.
+SUM and AVG can only apply to numeric data, the others can apply to any datatype.

 Further examples: